Find out what the Pathways program can do for students and families to help your student get to college!

 To parents, Pathways to College Access offers free conferences year-round on a variety of topics related to college and career readiness.
 The presentations are delivered by experts such as counselors, financial advisors, and college professors, and are held both on our UTA campus and at local schools.
 In an effort to make our presentations accessible to a wider audience they are given in English and Spanish.

 Early College Experiences

 Pathways to College Access fosters college-going awareness and culture by providing a variety of early college experiences for students in our community.
-Pathways coordinates visits by UT Arlington students to local elementary and middle schools to share their experiences as college students.
-We also provide opportunities to learn more about college life first-hand through tours and summer camps held at UT Arlington and other institutions.
+Pathways coordinates visits by UTA students to local elementary and middle schools to share their experiences as college students.
+We also provide opportunities to learn more about college life first-hand through tours and summer camps held at The University of Texas at Arlington and other institutions.

 Identifying Community-Specific Needs

 Pathways to College Access works with local agencies and community partners to identify educational needs related to college access and career readiness, and to implement strategies to meet these needs.
 Areas of emphasis include lowering the student/counselor ratio, bringing the college-going culture to students in all grade levels, and providing training to teachers and counselors at local schools, among others.